jefmud/bottle_session/README.md

 session = bottle_session.Session('your-secret')
 ```

-in each view function, include similar code that connects,
+in each view function, include similar code that connects, and keeps the session data organize with the dictionary `session.data`.

 ```
 @app.route('/somefunc')